-Table 6: Section 113(b) Core Indicators of Performance (continued)
+Table 3: Section 113(b) Core Indicators of Performance (continued)

-Indicator Descriptions Indicator Codes Indicator Names Postsecondary Level The percentage of CTE concentrators who, during the second quarter after program completion, remain 1P1 Post-Program enrolled in postsecondary education, are in advanced training, military service, or a service program that Placement receives assistance under title I of the National and Community Service Act of 1990 (42 U.S.C.
+Indicator Descriptions Indicator Codes Indicator Names Postsecondary Level The percentage of CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education, are in advanced training, military service, or a service program that receives assistance under title I of the National and Community Service Act of 1990 (42 U.S.C.
 12511 et seq.), are volunteers as described in section 5(a) of the Peace Corps Act (22 U.S.C.
 2504(a)), or are placed or retained in employment.
-Numerator: Number/percent of CTE concentrators who, in the second quarter after program completion, remained in postsecondary education, were placed in advanced education or training, employment, military service, or a service program defined in the Act in the prior reporting year.
+1P1 Post-Program Placement Numerator: Number/percent of CTE concentrators who, in the second quarter after program completion, remained in postsecondary education, were placed in advanced education or training, employment, military service, or a service program defined in the Act in the prior reporting year.
 Denominator: Number/percent of CTE concentrators who exited postsecondary education during the prior reporting year.

-The percentage of CTE concentrators who receive a recognized postsecondary credential during participation 2P1 Earned

-in or within 1 year of program completion.
-Recognized
+The percentage of CTE concentrators who receive a recognized postsecondary credential during participation in or within 1 year of program completion.
+2P1 Earned Recognized Postsecondary Credential Numerator: Number/percent of CTE concentrators who received a recognized postsecondary credential, a certificate, or a degree and exited the program in the prior reporting year.
+Denominator: Number/percent of CTE concentrators who exited postsecondary education during the prior reporting year.

-Postsecondary

-Numerator: Credential

-Number/percent of CTE concentrators who received a recognized postsecondary credential, a certificate, or a

-degree and exited the program in the prior reporting year.

-Denominator:

-Number/percent of CTE concentrators who exited postsecondary education during the prior reporting year.

-The percentage of CTE concentrators in career and technical education programs and programs of study that 3P1 Non-traditional

-lead to non-traditional fields.
-Program
+The percentage of CTE concentrators in career and technical education programs and programs of study that lead to non-traditional fields.
+3P1 Non-traditional Program Concentration Numerator: Number/percent of under-represented gender CTE concentrators in a single CTE program of study that leads to employment in a non-traditional field.
+Denominator: Number/percent of CTE concentrators in a single CTE program of study that leads to employment in a non-traditional field.

-Concentration

-Numerator:

-Number/percent of under-represented gender CTE concentrators in a single CTE program of study that leads

-to employment in a nontraditional field.

-Denominator:

-Number/percent of CTE concentrators in a single CTE program of study that leads to employment in a

-nontraditional field.

-&lt;sup>9 This means that a student gets counted under this indicator whether the student obtains the credential during participation or within 1 year of completion.
-The Department interprets "within 1 year of completion" to mean that the student would be counted if the student obtains the credential in 1 year following that student's completion of the program.
+This means that a student gets counted under this indicator whether the student obtains the credential during participation or within one (1) year of completion.
+The Department interprets "within 1 year of completion" to have the plain meaning of those words: that the student would be counted if the student obtains the credential in the one (1) year following that student's completion of the program.

-&lt;sup>10 This means that a student gets counted under this indicator if individuals from their gender comprise less than 25 percent of the individuals employed in the related occupation or field of work.
+This means that a student gets counted under this indicator if individuals from their gender comprise less than 25 percent of the individuals employed in the related occupation or field of work.